-Category: Battery disposal
+category: Battery disposal

 Battery disposal - Batt-Reg.-No. DE 19517763

-Note on the disposal of used batteries
+Information on the disposal of used batteries

 1. Free return of used batteries